dylanrush/categorical-sectional/readme.md

 This self-test runs in two phases:

 1. All of the lights will cycle through all of the active colors.
 Any lights that do not turn on may not be configured properly or may not be wired correctly.
 2. All lights will turn off.
-One by one, each light will be turned on by iteself.
-There will be console text saying which identifier has been turned on.
+The tool will tell you which LED is turned on (by number, starting a `0`), along with the station identifier currently set in the configuration.
+The tool will then prompt you to press `{enter}` to move to the next light.

 Please do not run the test WHILE the map code is running.
 Mutliple programs attempting to control the lights will produce unexpected results.